-The RFS is open to all types of fishing vessels and fisheries.
+The RFS is open to all types of commercial fishing vessels.
 It is a ‘business- to-business’ tool to help fishermen showcase best practice through independent, third-party auditing.

 The RFS was launched in January 2016 to facilitate the market demand for independent due diligence audits of fishing vessels.
-The RFS Standard was developed, and will be subject to a process of continual review, under the direction of an independent Oversight Board.
-The RFS is currently operating under version 1 of the Standard, which provides supply chain assurance of best practice on-board a fishing vessel, with a requirement for documented evidence regarding crew welfare, safety practices and employment contracts.
+The RFS Standard was developed, and is continually reviewed, under the direction of an independent Oversight Board, made up of representatives of the UK catching sector, processors, retailers, safety experts and ethical NGOs.
+The RFS is currently operating under version 1 of the Standard and requires documented evidence regarding crew welfare, safety practices and employment contracts.

 The RFS does not currently have the capability to audit, or the legal authority to police, serious labour and human rights abuses at sea such as those identified in the 2016 ILO report Fishers first – Good practices to end labour exploitation at sea and EJF’ s 2015 report Pirates and Slaves; it is not a social audit and version 1 does not include crew interviews.

 It is the intention of the RFS Oversight Board to work with other international organisations and with their expertise, to build our due diligence commitment and consider a more robust auditing model in subsequent versions of the RFS Standard.